torvalds/linux/Documentation/networking/rxrpc.rst

  (3) Retention of the reusable bits of the transport system set up for one call
      to speed up subsequent calls.

- (4) A secure protocol, using the Linux kernel's key retention facility to
+ (4) A secure protocol, using the GNU/Linux kernel's key retention facility to
      manage security on the client end.
 The server end must of necessity be more active in security negotiations.